 Ability to plan and implement the installation of a software upgrade so that the conversion will occur with a minimum of disruption.

 Ability to increase the efficiency of computer programs in order to reduce running time or storage requirements.

 Ability to design and implement complex modifications to major computer application systems.

-JOB REQUIREMENTS for OIS Programmer Specialist
+JOB REQUIREMENTS for Programmer Specialist

 Applicants must have education, training and/or experience demonstrating competence in each of the following areas: